More information about positive risk taking can be found on the Practice Based Evidence website.

 Risk assessments undertaken to safeguard people should follow the same process and principles of positive risk management and should likewise be intended to promote opportunities and safety, not negligence.
 However, there is an important consideration which arises from the level of control and decision making the person has at the outset.
 In most cases where it is suspected that abuse or negligence may have occurred, the person is not in control of what is happening to them.
 Something is being done to them by a third party.
 Positive risk taking should balance the need to protect the vulnerable adult with the need to empower them.
 Different levels of risk require different responses, from support through to criminal prosecution, see Appendix 5, Types and Levels of Harm which contains the Risk Matrix and Decision Making Tool.

 Action should be taken in response to the level of risk which remains after control measures have been put in place, not the original level of risk.
 For example, if a person living in a residential home has been subjected to attacks from another resident, it is clearly a matter of grave concern.
 But if the residential home has put in place control measures which effectively keep the person and their attacker apart without depriving either of their liberty, then the level of risk is greatly reduced.
 When the person was still subject to attack, their risk score would dictate that a safeguarding referral would need to be made.
 After the control measures have been implemented, the managed risk score is lower and would call for internal controls only.
-For further guidance, see Part 4, Safeguarding Adults Partnership Board Procedures.
+For further guidance, see Part 4 of the Safeguarding Adults Partnership Board Procedures.

 Appendix 1: Defensible Decisions

 The decision making involved in the assessment of risk and its management is generally effective in avoiding harmful situations from arising.
 But it is not infallible.
 If harm occurs to someone because of their actions, any practitioners, officers or agencies involved in the assessment or management of risk might need to defend the decisions they made and their reasoning.